 Description - Create the perfect multi-purpose gym floor with our Indoor Court Tiles.
 Made of impact-resistant polypropylene, these durable tiles ensure colorfastness, durability, and chemical resistance.
-These hard plastic tiles are very easy to install and maintain and are great as a basketball court, volleyball court, and much more.
+These hard plastic tiles are easy to install and maintain and are great as a basketball court, volleyball court, badminton court, and more.
 Since these tiles are more durable than wood flooring, you don’t need to use a gym floor cover.
 These tiles are water-resistant, stain-resistant, and mold/mildew resistant.
-For added comfort under your new sports floor, we recommend using our rubber underlayment.
-This adds comfort and bounce to your court flooring, providing any player with ample shock absorption and spring.
+To optimize bounce and comfort under your new sports floor, we recommend installing these tiles over our rubber underlayment.
 A 7-year warranty backs our Indoor Court Tiles.

 ||High-quality impact-resistant polypropylene

 |Weight per tile

 Recommended Uses - Our Indoor Court Tiles are a great flooring option for indoor basketball courts, volleyball courts, badminton courts, and more.
 Not recommended for pickleball or tennis.

 In Stock - Ships between Dec 11 - 12

 Indoor Court interlocking tiles are easy to maintain.
 Cleaning of these multiuse tiles typically includes:

 - Vacuum or sweep any loose crumbs, dust, or debris from the sport tiles when necessary.

 - Hose off or damp mop the sport floor tiles with a mild soap and water mixture for tough or caked-on dirt and/or stains.